AdobeDocs/experience-platform.en/help/dashboards/query.md

 ---
 solution: Experience Platform
-title: Explore and Process Raw Datasets Powering Experience Platform Dashboards
+title: Explore and Process Raw Datasets Powering Platform Dashboards
 type: Documentation
 description: Learn how to use Query Service to explore and process raw datasets powering profile, segment, and destination dashboards in Experience Platform.
 ---